ReScience/ReScience-submission/article/Larisch-2018.md

 The description of the learning rule in the original publication comprises enough details to understand the different components and their interaction.
 However, two main components have not been described adequately to allow a direct reimplementation: the 'resolution trick' of the membrane potential after spike emission and the equation for the homeostatic mechanism ($\bar{\bar{u}}$).
-Stable learning is only possible with a working homeostasis mechanism, that regulates the amount of LTD. **Was it described in the paper, or did you have to guess it from the Matlab code?**
+The emergent of stable weights with high and low values depends on a functional homeostatic mechanism, as mentioned in the original publication [@Clopath2010].
+But the formula to calculate the homeostatic variabel $\bar{\bar{u}}$ is not described in the publication.
 The dependency of $\bar{\bar{u}}$ on the homeostatic mechanism is necessary to implement the right behavior of the membrane potential.
 The reimplementation has greatly benefited from the release of the source code on modelDB.